-- Muscular imbalances in the hip region and, in particular, weakness of the core muscles, gluteals and adductors (inner thigh muscles) and overactivity or tightness of the hip flexors, hamstrings or abdominal muscles.
+- Muscular imbalances in the hip region and, in particular, weakness of the deep abdominal muscles, gluteals and adductors (inner thigh muscles) and overactivity or tightness of the hip flexors, hamstrings or abdominal muscles.

 - Biomechanical abnormalities, such as flat feet, poor posture and/or poor walking or running mechanics.